fenago/apache-solr/lab_guides/Lab_2.md

 another alternative.

-7. For macOS, if you don\'t have `wget` installed, you can use the native `brew` command:
+7. For macOS, if you don't have `wget` installed, you can use the native `brew` command:
 ``` {.programlisting .language-markup}
 brew install solr